muluken586/alx-zero_day/README.md

-my second readme work is here at github.
+my second readme work is here at github.com.